 Garbage Disposals and Septic Tanks

-This is a common question that people are apt to ask their local plumber.
+As we mentioned earlier, you can have a garbage disposal and a septic tank.
+However, since septic tanks can be sensitive to what is put in them, this is a common question that people are apt to ask their local plumber.
 For many people living in town, having a garbage disposal doesn’t require a second thought because the city pays for all maintenance.
-With a septic tank, you have to be cautious because if the wrong things go down the drain, they can cause costly problems for the homeowner.
+With a septic tank, of course, you have to be cautious because if the wrong things go down the drain, they can cause costly problems for the homeowner.

 - Use cold water when you grind food.
 Cold water will cause any grease or oils to solidify so that they can be chopped.